How Do Satellite Communication Devices Work?

 The key differences between a cell phone and a two-way satellite communicator are:

-- Functionality: Phones offer many features other than just communication, whereas satellite messengers are typically designed only for the purpose of communication.
+• Functionality: Phones offer many features other than just communication, whereas satellite messengers are typically designed only for the purpose of communication off grid, tracking, and direct SOS communications.

-- Battery life: Satellite messengers usually have a long battery life compared to a regular phone, making them ideal for extended use in areas without access to electricity.
+• Battery life: Satellite messengers usually have a long battery life compared to a regular phone, making them ideal for extended use in areas without access to electricity.
+The SOS function can also work independent of a cell phone providing valuable backup should the phone battery die.

-- Price: Some satellite communication devices can be quite expensive compared to the price of an average smartphone.
+• Price: Some satellite communication devices can be quite expensive compared to the price of an average smartphone.
 However, you will soon learn why they’re a worthwhile expense.
-Also, some brands require that users sign up for a subscription plan when they purchase their messenger.
-The good news is that if you purchase an ACR satellite messenger device, you won’t have to pay any subscription fees.

 Who should use a satellite device for communication?